Programs : Doctoral : Student Handbook : Section Four

 Okay, I've Arrived at the Department.
 What do I do?

-You should make a real effort to introduce yourself to all of faculty in the Department.
-The week before classes is a good time to do this because almost everyone is around and there are a lot of unfamiliar faces lurking the hallways.
+You should make a real effort to introduce yourself to the faculty in the Department.
+The week before classes is a good time to do this because almost everyone is around and there are a lot of unfamiliar faces lurking in the hallways.
 All of the faculty have an open-door policy most of the time, so you can just wander from open office door to open office door letting people know who you are.
 If a door is closed, just knock to see if someone is hiding inside.
 This will allow you and the faculty to attach faces to names and helps to create good feelings on all sides.
 You'll probably be surprised at how interested most faculty will be to meet you!

 How did I get Admitted?